shanto-git/A7-customer-support/README.md

 3.What is the useState hook, and how does it work? ans.useState is a react hook it's work to manage state in functional component

+4.How can you share state between components in React? ans.
+A state declare to parent and received a child component